What Is My Carbon Footprint?

 - General Waste

 You are reading a Nicki’s Diaper blog, so I assume you are already doing many of these things!
-For starters, using cloth diapers and other reusable items helps to reduce the amount of solid waste in our landfills.
+For starters, using cloth diapers from Nicki's Diapers and other reusable items like this reusable quart bagshelp to reduce the amount of solid waste in our landfills.

 The goal is not to have a zero carbon footprint, but to attempt to make more conscious choices to reduce our individual impact on the environment.